 In this post, I’ll discuss the source of the expectations, and in the next I’ll discuss reliance.

 If the tournament organizers announced in advance that there would (or would not) be a recharge round, any expectation to the contrary is a weak one.
 For most people, this should settle the question – the fair result is for the organizers to go ahead and do whatever it is that they said they were going to do.
 And, as a dispute about the recharge round is otherwise likely, it is incumbent on tournament organizers to make such an announcement.
-If the matter is decided after the players or teams involved are known to the organizers, the aggrieved party is likely to be
+If the matter is decided after the players or teams involved are known to the organizers, the aggrieved party is likely to suspect that favoritism played a part.

 But perhaps the organizers didn’t think to announce in advance whether there would be a recharge round.
 There might still be reasonable expectations one way or the other.